bahdotsh/zp/README.md

 # zp

-The "zp" command is a custom command that takes one argument, which is the name of the source file.
-The purpose of this command is to copy the contents of the source file or of the std output buffer to the clipboard, allowing users to easily paste the contents into another file or program.
+zp is a cli command to copy the contents of the source file or of the std output buffer to the clipboard.

-To use the "zp" command, simply open your terminal or command prompt and type "zp" followed by the name of the source file.
+To use the `zp`, simply open your terminal or command prompt (well install it first) and type `zp` followed by the name of the source file.
 For example:

+To copy the entire contents of the file:
 ```
 zp my_file.txt